rotimi-best/city-country-timezone/README.md

 # city-country-timezone

 ## About
-By passing a country, province or city to the module you would get an object with the timezone of that location you indicated and then you get the difference in hours between that location you indicated and the location where the code is running
+By passing a country, province or city you would get an object with the timezone of that location you indicated and then the difference in hours between that location you indicated and the location where the code is running (know as time_diff).

 # Getting Started